vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 ## JWT Verify filter

 You can use the **JWT Verify** filter to verify a signed JSON Web Token (JWT) with the token payload.
-Upon successful verification, the **JWT Verify** filter removes the headers and signature of the incoming signed JWT and outputs the original JWT payload.
+Upon successful verification, the **JWT Verify** filter stores the original header and payload in message attributes, so they can be available in the subsequent filters and in callback policies.
 For example, when you verify the following signed JWT payload input:

 ```
 eyJhbGciOiJSUzI1NiJ9